The excluded minors for embeddability into a compact surface: Outerplanar graphs and related classes

 We can now prove the main result of this section:

-\begin{proof}[Proof of \Lr{lem SU}] We claim that \labtequ{crit}{\g has either an $\omdot \Theta_i$ \mm\ for some $1\leq i \leq 4$, or a subgraph $G'\in \Sig \sm \SU$ containing a \SU-critical vertex.} Indeed, by \Lr{lem STh} we can find a marked $\Theta_i$ minor $\Theta$ in $G$ for some $1\leq i \leq 4$.
+\begin{proof}[Proof of \Lr{lem SU}] We claim that \labtequ{crit}{\g has either an $\omdot \Theta_i$ \mm\ for some $1\leq i \leq 4$, or a subgraph $G'\in \Sig$ with $(G' ,U \cap V(G')) \not\in \SU$ containing a \SU-critical vertex.} Indeed, by \Lr{lem STh} we can find a marked $\Theta_i$ minor $\Theta$ in $G$ for some $1\leq i \leq 4$.
+Easily, we can choose the branch sets of $\Theta$ to be finite.
 We can now recursively remove the vertices in the branch sets of $\Theta$ one by one, and we will either encounter a \SU-critical vertex of $G-F$ for some finite $F\subset V(G)$, or deduce that $G-\Theta$ is still not in \SU, in which case we can apply \Lr{lem STh} again to find another $\Theta_i$ \mm\ disjoint from $\Theta$.
 Continuing like this ad infinitum, we achieve one of our two aims of \eqref{crit}.

 If we thereby obtain an $\omdot \Theta_i$ \mm\ our task is complete, so we can assume from now on that some subgraph $G' \subseteq G$ in $\Sig \sm \SU$ has a \SU-critical vertex $x$.
 We may assume \obda\ that $G'=G$, since both are graphs in $\Sig \sm \SU$.
-By modifying \eqref{crit} slightly, we will next prove \labtequ{crit2}{\g has either a $U_i$ or $U'_i$ \mm\ for some $1\leq i \leq 4$, or a subgraph $G'\in \Sig \sm \SU$ containing two \SU-critical vertices.} The proof is similar to that of \eqref{crit}: we recursively apply \Lr{lem STh} to find a marked $\Theta_i$ minor $\Theta$ in $G$, and remove the vertices inside $\Theta$ other than $x$ one by one, until we encounter a second \SU-critical vertex $y\neq x$ of $G-F$ for some finite $F\subset V(G)$.
+By modifying \eqref{crit} slightly, we will next prove \labtequ{crit2}{\g has either a $\Phi_i$ or $\Phi'_i$ \mm\ for some $1\leq i \leq 4$, or a subgraph $G'\in \Sig \sm \SU$ containing two \SU-critical vertices.} The proof is similar to that of \eqref{crit}: we recursively apply \Lr{lem STh} to find a marked $\Theta_i$ minor $\Theta$ in $G$, and remove the vertices inside $\Theta$ other than $x$ one by one, until we encounter a second \SU-critical vertex $y\neq x$ of $G-F$ for some finite $F\subset V(G)$.
 If this happens, we note that $x$ remains \SU-critical in $G-F$ by the definitions, and so the second option of \eqref{crit2} is satisfied.
 If we never encounter such a vertex $y$, then we continue ad infinitum to find an infinite set \cc\ of $\Theta_i$ \mm s of \g intersecting at $x$ only.